Registration for the 2019-2020 HEDS Research Practices Survey is now closed.

-- First-year students’ research skills and experiences after 1 year of college.
+- First-year students’ research skills and experiences after one year of college.

-- Senior students’ research skills and experiences after 4 years of college.
+- Senior students’ research skills and experiences after four years of college.

 - Students’ research skills and experiences compared with those of students at other institutions.

 Faculty and librarians can use information from this survey to develop pedagogies and materials to advance students’ research skills.
 The survey only takes about 15 minutes to complete.

 The HEDS Research Practices Survey can be administered at the beginning of the first term starting on August 1, 2019, at the end of the first term, or at the end of the spring term.
 Specific dates will be determined by your institution’s academic calendar.
 Please note that you will need to submit separate registration forms for each survey administration period in which you would like to participate.